KevJord76/milestone-project-2/README.md

 <!--- Outline my testing -->
 # Testing

-- I tested that my application works in different browsers: Microsoft Edge, Google Chrome and Mozilla Firefox, see below.
+- I tested that my web application works in different browsers: Microsoft Edge, Google Chrome and Mozilla Firefox, see below.
 I had to make some adjustments to my screen layout after this testing was completed, as, for example, my header logo did not appear correctly in Firefox.

 <!--- Google Chrome, Microsoft Edge and Mozilla Firefox screenshots -->
 Microsoft Edge